consumet/consumet.ts/README.md

 - [Discord Server](https://discord.gg/qTPfvMxzNH) - Join our discord server and chat with the maintainers.

 ## Provider Request
-Make a new issue with the label `Provider Request`, And the name of the provider on the title, as well as a link to the provider in the body paragraph.
+Make a new [issue](https://github.com/consumet/extensions/issues/new?assignees=&labels=Provider+Request&template=provider-request.yml) with the name of the provider on the title, as well as a link to the provider in the body paragraph.

 ## Contributing
 Check out [contributing guide](https://github.com/consumet/extensions/blob/master/docs/guides/contributing.md) to get an overview of Consumet Extensions development.